iqbalrivaldi28/iqbalrivaldi28/README.md

 # Hi there, I'm Iqbal <img width="42px" src="https://camo.githubusercontent.com/e8e7b06ecf583bc040eb60e44eb5b8e0ecc5421320a92929ce21522dbc34c891/68747470733a2f2f6d656469612e67697068792e636f6d2f6d656469612f6876524a434c467a6361737252346961377a2f67697068792e676966" />

 I am a student of Lampung State Polytechnic majoring in Informatics Management who's still trying to learn something new that will be needed by the industry now and in the future.
-I'm currently studying mobile development with kotlin and web development with laravel.
+I'm currently studying mobile development (Native Android) with kotlin and Java.
 <br/>

   <summary>🤝 Keep in touch </summary>